robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 Model modifiers should be implemented as visitors that can traverse through the executable test suite structure and modify it as needed.
-The visitor interface is explained as part of the `Robot Framework API documentation`__, and the example below ought to give an idea of how it can be used and how powerful this functionality is.
+The visitor interface is explained as part of the `Robot Framework API documentation
+<visitor interface_>`_, and the example below ought to give an idea of how
+it can be used and how powerful this functionality is.

 .. sourcecode:: python